Your Role: Community Readiness

 10. Community awareness and vigilance – The level at which a community is educated and aware of the signs and impacts of woman abuse affect the overall willingness to intervene.
 Once the awareness is in place, a culture of vigilance is needed, where each person’s safety is sacred.

 11. Geographical and social isolation – In a community that is geographically isolated, where there are few professionals or services to which an abused woman can turn, and where the political and social environment are controlled by a network of abusers and reinforced by codes of secrecy within extended families, a “devil’s island” syndrome occurs.
-This is extremely difficult for anyone to escape from, and is a frequent occurrence within Aboriginal Canada.
+This is extremely difficult for anyone to escape from, and is a frequent occurrence within Indigenous Canada.

 12. Spiritual and moral climate – A community’s capacity to deal with the issues of violence and abuse are often directly correlated to the strength of the spiritual and moral fibre of the community.